dkim232/s25-project/README.md

 # Sports Betting Arbitrage

-Currently looking at MLB Data using the_odds API.
-Feel free to take a look!
+Currently looking at MLB h2h/NBA spreads using the_odds API.